ywkaras/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

-When no more cache virtual connections can be processed (due to an empty queue or the aggregation buffer filling) then :cpp:member:`Vol::evac_range` is called to clear the range to be overwritten plus an additional :c:macro:`EVACUATION_SIZE` range.
+When no more cache virtual connections can be processed (due to an empty queue or the aggregation buffer filling) then :cpp:member:`Vol::evac_range` is called to clear the range to be overwritten plus an additional :cpp:enumerator:`EVACUATION_SIZE` range.
 The buckets covering that range are checked.
 If there are any items in the buckets a new cache virtual connection (a *doc evacuator*) is created and used to read the evacuation item closest to the write cursor (i.e. with the